Those Treating Mesothelioma Among Least Happy Specialists Away from Work

 Most of the studies on physicians in the past have involved work satisfaction.

-Of all the physicians in the survey, approximately one-third of them rated themselves as “very happy,” which was close to the national average of Americans in which 34 percent listed themselves as “very happy,” based on a 2006 Pew Report that was cited in the Medscape article.
+Of all the physicians in the survey, approximately one-third of them rated themselves as “very happy,” which was close to the national average of Americans in which 34 percent listed themselves as “very happy,” based on a 2006 Pew Report cited in the Medscape article.

 Medscape based its findings on 29,025 physicians who responded from the 292,251 surveys that were sent.
 The survey was done in January of 2012.